moehrenzahn/moehrenzahn.github.io/_posts/2014-09-12-Apple-Watch.md

 ---
 title: 'Apple Watch'
-slug: The Apple Watch does not solve Smart Watches
+summary: The Apple Watch does not solve Smart Watches
 lang: en
 ---